DJBarnes/django-adminlte2-pdq/docs/source/templates/template_tags.rst

 get_avatar_url
 ==============

-Get a gravatar image url.
+Get a gravatar image URL.
 If no image is found, gravatar will return an image based on the 'default' keyword.
 See http://en.gravatar.com/site/implement/images/ for more info.